 As Yellowstone’s interim chief ranger, Reynolds is overseeing a $16 million division budget and a team of 170 employees.

 It wasn’t until after leaving Merrimack that Reynolds decided to pursue a career in the National Park Service.
 She visited the Grand Canyon in Arizona during a road trip and that set her career path.

 She got a job at the concession stand which was run by an independent contractor.
 She developed friendships with park rangers and volunteers who got her thinking about a career with the National Park Service.
-After getting certifications for structural fire and to be an EMT, Reynolds attended a seasonal law enforcement academy before landing a seasonal job at Yosemite National Park in White Wolf Campground in 1995.
+After getting certifications for structural fire and as an EMT, Reynolds attended a law enforcement academy before landing a seasonal job at Yosemite National Park in White Wolf Campground in 1995.

 Since then she has had extensive training and experience in everything from mounted horse patrol to helicopter rescues and swift water rescues.